WebIO Version 3 with Wireless Temperature Sensors

 Other Oregon Scientific temperature and humidity sensors that transmit

-at 433MHz may also work with WebIO v3.
-OS 10 channel sensors are not supported.
+at 433MHz that have the 3 channel switch may also work with WebIO v3.

 Sensors from other wireless sensor manufacturers do not work with WebIO.